Rye United F.C.: Back to Rye United F.C.

 Following the 2005–06 season, the club reverted its original name.
 A new Iden club has been formed and Rye, magnanimously, did not object to the use of the Iden name.
 Newly appointed manager Mike Robbins was replaced by experienced County League Manager Dave Shearing who took over the helm mid-season.
 Despite finishing the Season in 19th position Rye were spared the drop by events outside of the Division and remained in the top flight for the 2007–08 season, where they repeated their 19th-place finish and this time were, rightfully, relegated to Division Two.

 Promotion back to the top flight of Sussex Football came under Scott Price in 2009–10 and was followed by a rollercoaster season (2010–11)that saw tragedy off the pitch with the loss of clubhouse in an arson attack but a record breaking run in the FA Carlsberg Vase that saw Rye reach the quarter-finals and also saw the club finish runners up in both the League and League Cup.

 The new clubhouse is due to open in early 2012.
 To raise funds for the rebuilding, the club's supporters released two singles on iTunes.

 In 2011–12 season, Rye United won the Sussex RUR Cup for the first time in 44 years.

+Withdrawal from the League

+On 20 March 2014, the club held an Extraordinary General Meeting at which it was decided to withdraw from the league with immediate effect.